 To apply a sharpness curve, on the Gravure Parameters window, Gamma/Sharpness page, select the curves for each separation.

-Just like with Sharpness curves, OHIO provides some basic ones, but you can define your own using the Gamma Editor.
+OHIO provides several basic gamma curves, but you can define custom curves with the Gamma Editor.
 You can use a different Gamma curve for each separation.
 You can use the curve on only selected portions of an image.

 To apply a gamma curve, on the Gravure Parameters window, Gamma/Sharpness page, select the curves for each separation.